Shuttleu/Monzo-Viewer/README.md

 After the app has been authenticated, you will have to allow access via the Monzo app, then you can click the button to download all account data.
 You will have 5 minutes from authorising in the app to download all the account data.
 If you leave it longer than this, you will have to re-authenticate.

-# Transfer money to savings pot
+# Transfer Money To Savings Pot

 If a transaction is a debit (that is, you are receiving money), the previous transaction had a positive balance and your current balance is above the previous transactions balance, there will be an option to transfer the previous transactions balance to a savings pot.
 By default, this pot is set to the first pot on your account, however you can change this to be whatever pot you like on the settings page.